innoveit/react-native-ble-manager/README.md

 Returns a `Promise` object.

 __Arguments__
-- `peripheralId` - `String` - the id/mac address of the peripheral to disconnect.
+- `peripheralId` - `String` - the id/mac address of the peripheral.
 - `serviceUUID` - `String` - the UUID of the service.
 - `characteristicUUID` - `String` - the UUID of the characteristic.